Rishu-R1111/all_scripts/README.md

 **TOOLS**

-	You can install whichever tool(s) you want from within lscript!
+	You can install whichever tool(s) you want from within Rishu'sscript!
 	Fluxion                         by Deltaxflux
 	WifiTe                          by derv82
 	Wifiphisher                     by George Chatzisofroniou